IacopoScandale/ffpdf/README.md

 ## Install:
 It will automaticly install a virtual environment with dependencies included in `requirements.txt` file.
-Then it will create the file with aliases (depending by your os) and they will be always ready in your terminal.
+Then it will create the file with aliases (depending by your os) and they will be always ready to use in your terminal.

 ### Windows
 Double click on `setup.bat` file and give administration permissions, otherwise open terminal **as administrator!** and execute `setup.py` file.